US/Canada to Myanmar 40–80% OFF

 Best stopovers

 Not all connections are created equal.
-When flying from the Australasia to Myanmar, routing through major airport hubs can deliver lower total fares, better-equipped aircraft, and access to airline stopover programs.
+When flying from the US/Canada to Myanmar, routing through major airport hubs can deliver lower total fares, better-equipped aircraft, and access to airline stopover programs.

 Bangkok BKK